kubernetes/kubernetes/docs/proposals/runtimeconfig.md

 activation of the feature in each system component that the feature uses.

+## Suggested conventions

+This proposal only covers adding a mechanism to toggle features in system components.
+Implementation details will still depend on the alpha feature's owner(s).
+The following are suggested conventions:

+- Naming for feature config entries should follow the pattern "enable<FeatureName>=true".
+- Features that touch multiple components should reserve the same key in each component to toggle on/off.
+- Alpha features should be disabled by default.
+Beta features may be enabled by default.
+Refer to docs/devel/api_changes.md#alpha-beta-and-stable-versions for more detailed guidance on alpha vs beta.

 ## Upgrade support

 As the primary motivation for cluster config is toggling alpha